-5. Works cooperatively with the Office of University Communications, the Office of Web and New Media, the Sports Information Office, and Athletics Development to produce high-quality audio and video productions, streaming video for web use, prerecorded materials for use at Plaster Sports Complex, JQH Arena, and other venues.
+5. Works cooperatively with the Office of University Communications, the Office of Web and New Media, the Athletic Communications Office, and Athletics Development to produce high-quality audio and video productions, streaming video for web use, prerecorded materials for use at Plaster Sports Complex, JQH Arena, and other venues.

 6. Provides play-by-play announcing for all football, all men’s basketball, and other sports as required to serve as the “Voice of the Bears.”

 7. Abides by and complies with National Collegiate Athletic Association (NCAA) and Missouri Valley Conference rules, academic standards, requirements, and policies of the University, and all guidelines and policies of the Athletics department and reports any concerns of compromise or violation of rules, standards, guidelines or policies to the Director of Athletics or the Associate Director of Athletics for Compliance.